 In professional practice in the UK since 2014, joined Hodder and Partners where he was responsible for very relevant projects across the country like the RHS Garden in Worsley and Duncan House in London.

 Project Director for TP Bennett since 2018, designed and delivered new and adaptive building reuse schemes around key conservation areas in the Northwest such as Windmill Green in Manchester or N1 City Square and 11-12 Wellington Place in Leeds, published in the Architects Journal 2020.
-Co responsible for design, community, sustainability, structural timber, Mixology, BCO, MSA, amongst other Architecture and interior design awards, Alberto Joins full time the School of Architecture as a Lecturer in Architecture in Adaptive Reuse in January 2023
+Co responsible for design, community, sustainability, structural timber, Mixology, BCO, MSA, amongst other Architecture and interior design awards, Alberto Joins full time the School of Architecture as a Senior Lecturer in Architecture in Adaptive Reuse since January 2023

-Qualified as a Mental health first aider, Alberto works as a volunteer in South Manchester for the initiatives “Chorlton Good Neighbours” and “Stories of our lives” holding a diversity commendation since 2009
+Qualified as a Mental health first aider, Alberto works as a volunteer in South Manchester for the initiatives “Chorlton Good Neighbours” and “Stories of our lives” holding a diversity commendation since 2009.